Olivia Cheng (Canadian actress): Early life

-Cheng was born in Edmonton, Alberta to parents who immigrated from Guangdong.
+Cheng was born in Edmonton, Alberta, to parents who immigrated from Guangdong.
 They were part of a co-founding group of Chinese parents that created the Edmonton Mandarin Bilingual program within the city's public school system.
 Her father worked in software and her mother was a health aide.

-Cheng enrolled in her first acting class at age six, and booked her first commercial at age nineteen.
-She attended NAIT's Radio and Television Arts program the following year.
+Cheng enrolled in her first acting class at the age of six and booked her first commercial at nineteen.
+The following year, she attended NAIT's Radio and Television Arts program.
 After finishing school, she became a videographer for Global TV Lethbridge, before moving back to Edmonton to work as a broadcast and print journalist.
 She went on to freelance as a correspondent for ET Canada.

 Career

 In the mid-2000s, AMC was launching its original content division and came to Alberta with a Walter Hill-helmed mini-series executive produced by Robert Duvall.
-They were looking for five Chinese actresses, and were willing to consider amateurs.
+They were looking for five Chinese actresses and were willing to consider amateurs.
 Duvall saw Cheng's audition and asked to bring her back.
-She was subsequently cast in Broken Trail (2006), which was nominated for 16 Primetime Emmy Awards and won four, including the Emmy for Outstanding Mini Series.
+She was then cast in Broken Trail (2006), which was nominated for 16 Primetime Emmy Awards and won four, including the Emmy for Outstanding Mini Series.

 In 2007, Cheng portrayed Iris Chang in the documentary Iris Chang: The Rape of Nanking, based on Chang's best-selling 1997 book The Rape of Nanking.

-Cheng has appeared on Supernatural and Eureka, as well as the episode "The New World" on the television show The 4400.
+Cheng has appeared in Supernatural and Eureka, as well as in the episode "The New World" of the television show The 4400.
 In 2013, she appeared as Linda Park in the TV series Arrow.

-In 2014, Cheng landed a role in Netflix's series Marco Polo.
-It was a lavish television drama, one of the most expensive ever produced, about Marco Polo’s journey as he travels from his home in Venice to the court of Kublai Khan, where he finds himself in the middle of a war in 13th-century China.
-Cheng portrayed Mei Lin, a concubine and assassin, the sister of Jia Sidao.
-Cheng joked in a December 2014 interview that owing to her frequent nude scenes in Marco Polo, she would not be watching the series with her parents.
+In 2014, Cheng landed a role in Netflix's series Marco Polo, a lavish television drama about Marco Polo's journey as he travels from his home in Venice to the court of Kublai Khan, where he finds himself in the middle of a war in 13th-century China.
+The show was one of the most expensive TV series ever produced.
+Cheng portrayed Mei Lin, a Song dynasty concubine and assassin, and the sister of Jia Sidao.
+In a December 2014 interview, Cheng joked that owing to her frequent nude scenes in Marco Polo, she would not be watching the series with her parents.